 - Citizenship certificate

-You will need to pay certain fees when you lodge your application.
-These include:
+You will need to the required fees when you lodge your application.

 Criminal history check